cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 <HighlightBox type="synopsis">

-Ever wondered how an upgrade is done in the Cosmos SDK?
-Time to find out how migrations are conducted with the Cosmos SDK.
-Look at the following sections to better understand this section:
+Have you ever wondered how an upgrade is done in the Cosmos SDK?
+Take time to find out how Cosmos SDK migrations are conducted.

+The process is orderly; blockchains can be upgraded through a predictable process that reliably avoids forks.
+Discover the Cosmos comprehensive process that includes governance, data migrations, node upgrades, and more to ensure upgrades proceed smoothly and without service disruption.

+To better understand this section, look at the following sections :

 * [Messages](./messages.md)
 * [Protobuf](./protobuf.md)